 These examples show the same data (US poverty rates by County) using the different modes available in Mango.
 All use the same colour ramp and number of class breaks.

 This method sets the value ranges in each category equal in size.
 The entire range of data values (max - min) is divided equally into however many categories have been chosen.
 Learn more

 This method seeks to reduce the variance within classes and maximise the variance between classes.
 This is done by seeking to minimise each class’s average deviation from the class mean, while maximising each class’s deviation from the means of the other groups.
 Learn more

 This method classifies data into a certain number of categories with an equal number of units in each category.
 Learn more

 This method divide things into a few large ones in the head (those above the average) and many small ones (those below the average) in the tail, and recursively continues the dividing process for the large ones (or the head) until the notion of far more small things than large ones has been violated.
 Learn more

-The color ramp is the range of colors that will be used to visualise the proportionality of each feature.
+The colour ramp is the range of colours that will be used to visualise the proportionality of each feature.
 Each class break will be assigned a from the ramp.
 You can select from the preset colour ramps from a set of predefined sequential, diverging or qualitative colour ramps.

 Sequential schemes are suited to ordered data that progress from low to high.

 Diverging schemes put equal emphasis on mid-range critical values and extremes at both ends of the data range.